ERRORS & CONDITIONS

 looks like.
 To illustrate the problem with handler-case, we'll consider a

-different problem: working with a stream of data.
+different scenario: working with a stream of data.

 Let's say we have a simple key=value style configuration system and a file like this: